clarkdatalabs/banana-project/README.md

 Secondly, country levels in the back of the plot may be veiled by other country data, which could be confusing.

-Thirdly, the color is coded by year instead of by country (typical practice would be to denote countries with different colors).
+Thirdly, the color is coded by year instead of by country.
+Typical practice would be to denote countries with different colors.

 Finally, the use of bananas as a background image, while topical, contributes to the visual overload being presented and makes it hard to immediately understand what’s going on.